Access Link and Trunk Link Explained

 A trunk link belongs to and carries the traffic of multiple VLANs.
 It transports the traffic with VLAN information.
 It connects another switch or the device that understands VLANs to a trunk port.

 A trunk port works with multiple VLANs.
 It adds VLAN information to frames before forwarding them.
 Since it attaches VLAN information to frames, the device connected to it must understand VLAN concepts.
-You can attach a switch or a router to a trunk port.
+You can attach a switch or a router to a trunk port in a multi-VLAN environment.

 access link and trunk link